starskyreverie/cvplayground.ai/nn/README.md

 ### Implementations by hand, without popular frameworks

 - `/numpy`: NumPy implementation of BabyCNN, lots of stuff from scratch here.
-I recommend reading this implementation before
+I recommend reading this implementation before the following.
 - `/cuda`: CUDA implementation of BabyCNN, using C++ and a GPU.
 - `/c`: C implementation of BabyCNN, using a CPU.
 - `/cutlass`: CUDA implementation of BabyCNN, using C++ and CUTLASS (a kernel template library built on CUDA).